Orth-Research/ml_cr/README.md

 # Crystal-Field-Machine-Learning

-This repository holds the code for the paper Learning crystal field parameters using convolutional neural networks authored by Noah F. Berthusen, Yuriy Sizyuk, Mathias S. Scheurer, and Peter P. Orth.
-This work aimed to use a two-dimensional convolutional neural network (CNN) to determine the Stevens parameters for a given angular momentum J and crystal field symmetry group G from thermodynamic observables.
+This repository holds the code for the paper "Learning crystal field parameters using convolutional neural networks" authored by Noah F. Berthusen, Yuriy Sizyuk, Mathias S. Scheurer, and Peter P. Orth.
+This work presents a deep machine learning algorithm that uses a two-dimensional convolutional neural network (CNN) to determine crystal field Stevens parameters from thermodynamic observables, given a total angular momentum J of the ground state multiplet and crystal field site symmetry group G.

 This document will guide you through installing and running the code.

 ## Training Pipeline
 The network can be trained to predict the Stevens parameters for a given point group symmetry.
-Training the network to predict the coefficients for experimental examples can also be one.
+Training the network to predict the coefficients for experimental examples can also be done.
 For both, a sizeable amount of training data needs to be generated.

 1. Download repository and update your python environment.
    * If you are familiar with git, clone the repository with the following command: